Model M Screen Reader Keypad

 IBM - IBM Screen Reader/2 Brief Description of Announcement, Charges, and Availability (#292-363) [accessed 2023-03-07].

-, the Screen Reader Keypad was actually introduced with Screen Reader 1.0 and was included with versions 1.1, Screen Reader/DOS series and finally Screen Reader/2 series without any modification to the keypad design.
-The Screen Reader Keypad is a part of the large IBM Model M keyboard family and is currently its second smallest known member than uses IBM's famed buckling spring clicky keyswitches behind only the Model M15 Numeric Keypad Option.
-It's a very dense device and in fact shares numerous IBM Model F esque internal design traits as the keypad is in fact related to the IBM 3290-1/5080 Numeric and Program Function Keypads.
-Only one part number is known - P/N 1393387, FRU 1393515, feature code 2549.
+, the Screen Reader Keypad was actually introduced with Screen Reader 1.0 and was included with versions 1.1, Screen Reader/DOS series and finally Screen Reader/2 series without modification to the keypad design.
+The Screen Reader Keypad is a part of the large Model M keyboard family and is currently the second smallest known member that uses IBM's famed buckling spring clicky keyswitches (behind only the Model M15 Numeric Keypad Option).
+It's a very dense device and in fact shares numerous IBM Model F esque internal design traits, something due to the fact it's related to the earlier IBM 3290-1/5080 Numeric and Program Function Keypads.
+Whilst it has a PS/2-style plug, the Screen Reader Keypad does not work correctly through a PS/2 keyboard port.
+Only one part number is known - 1393387 (FRU 1393515, feature code 2549).
 The Screen Reader Keypad was withdrawn from marketing on 28th April 1995 and replaced by a new keypad with an integrated cable (P/N 06H5990)[3][3]

 IBM - Withdrawal: IBM Screen Reader Keypad and Cable -- Replacement Available (#195-112) [accessed 2023-03-08].